Water resource recovery facilities

 Primary

-• Deepwater ocean outfall 2.2 km from shoreline, 63 m maximum water depth, 512 m diffuser zone.
+As deepwater ocean outfall 2.2 km from the shoreline with 63 m maximum water depth and 512 m diffuser zone.

 Brooklyn